CVE-2026-3460 Overview

 Immediate Actions Required

-- Update the REST API TO MiniProgram plugin to a version newer than 5.1.2 that addresses this vulnerability
+- Update the REST API TO MiniProgram plugin to a release later than 5.1.2 as soon as the vendor publishes a fixed version.

 Patch Information